Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 ### Prerequisites

-If you don't have an Azure subscription, create a [Storage Account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ### Create a Storage Account using the Azure portal